Depletion-limited Effective Hall mobility in Micrometer-Scale High-Purity Germanium Crystals: Introduction

-Classical boundary-scattering models such as the Fuchs--Sondheimer (FS) formalism predict only mild thickness dependence when the mean free path is much smaller than the physical thickness, as is the case for HPGe at room temperature\cite{fuchs1938conductivity,sondheimer1952mean}.
-In contrast, surface depletion can substantially reduce the effective conducting thickness when the physical thickness approaches the Debye length, leading to a strong, monotonic suppression of mobility\cite{fischetti1996band}.
-A unified empirical description that captures this electrostatically governed transition from bulk-like to thin-body transport would therefore be valuable for both detector optimization and the design of advanced Ge-based electronic and quantum devices.
+Classical boundary-scattering models such as the Fuchs--Sondheimer (FS) formalism predict only weak corrections to transport when the carrier mean free path is much smaller than the physical thickness, as is the case for HPGe at room temperature~\cite{Fuchs1938,sondheimer1952mean}.
+In contrast, electrostatic surface depletion can substantially reduce the electrically active conducting thickness when the physical thickness approaches the Debye screening length, leading to a pronounced reduction in the Hall-extracted effective mobility without altering the intrinsic bulk scattering mechanisms~\cite{fischetti1996band}.
+A compact empirical description that captures this electrostatically governed transition from bulk-like to depletion-limited conduction is therefore valuable for both detector optimization and the design of advanced Ge-based electronic and quantum devices.

-In this work, we experimentally investigate charge-carrier mobility in home-grown HPGe crystals fabricated at the University of South Dakota.
-Van der Pauw Hall-effect measurements were performed on p- and n-type samples thinned from $2.7~\mathrm{mm}$ to $7~\mu\mathrm{m}$.
-A central outcome is that the measured electron and hole mobilities are accurately described by an extended-exponential law
+In this work, we experimentally investigate effective Hall mobility in USD-grown HPGe crystals fabricated at the University of South Dakota.
+Van der Pauw Hall-effect measurements were performed on p - and n -type samples sequentially thinned from $2.7~\mathrm{mm}$ to $7~\mu\mathrm{m}$.
+A central result is that the the thickness-dependent effective Hall mobilities are accurately described by an empirical extended-exponential relation,

-where $\mu_0$ is the bulk mobility, $\tau$ is a characteristic electrostatic screening length, and $\beta$ quantifies dimensional sensitivity.
-Comparison with FS-only and depletion-only models shows that boundary scattering is negligible, whereas surface-field-induced depletion dominates the observed thickness dependence.
-The extracted characteristic lengths satisfy the hierarchy $\lambda_D < \tau \lesssim W_0$, indicating that mobility suppression in HPGe is primarily governed by electrostatic effects rather than diffuse surface scattering.
-This connection provides a simple device-level design rule: maintaining the active thickness in the regime $t \gtrsim 3\tau$ preserves most of the bulk mobility, whereas devices with $t \lesssim \tau$ enter a depletion-controlled regime with strongly suppressed transport.
-In this way, the thickness dependence of mobility in ultra-pure Ge is reduced to a small set of physically transparent parameters that can be used directly in detector and device design.
+where $\mu_0$ denotes the intrinsic bulk mobility, $\tau$ represents a characteristic electrostatic length scale, governing the reduction of the conducting channel, and $\beta$ is a phenomenological shape parameter.
+Comparison with FS-only and depletion-only models shows that boundary scattering is negligible, whereas surface-field-induced depletion governs the observed the thickness dependent effective Hall mobility.
+The extracted characteristic lengths satisfy the hierarchy $\lambda_D < \tau \lesssim W_0$, directly linking the apparent mobility reduction to long-range screening and near-surface electric fields rather than to geometric confinement.
+This connection provides a simple device-level design rule: maintaining thicknesses $t \gtrsim 3\tau$ preserves near-bulk transport, whereas structures with $t \lesssim \tau$ operate in a depletion-controlled regime with strongly reduced electrically active conduction.
+In this work, all measurements are performed at room temperature ($T = 295~\mathrm{K}$), and the conclusions presented here are restricted to transport behavior in this temperature regime.